kyReid/Write-Ups/OverTheWire_Bandit.md

 > w0Yfolrc5bwjS4qw5mq1nnQi6mF03bii
 ```

-Flag:kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd
+**Flag:kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd**

-## Level 18 -> 19
+---

-**Level Goal**
+## Level 18 to 19

-The password for the next level is stored in a file readme in the homedirectory.
-Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.
+The password for the next level is stored in a file **readme** in the homedirectory.
+Unfortunately, someone has modified *.bashrc* to log you out when you log in with ssh.

 **Commands you may need to solve this level**
 ssh, ls, cat